bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 - **Share investor updates to show continued progress.** Tell the story of increased traction during fundraising.
 You can opportunistically email all investors in process when you hit a startup milestone like closing a new customer logo or exceeding expectations on your sales target for the month.
 We got a handful of investors in funnel who picked up momentum through these update emails.
 - **Founder brand building = company brand building.** Every founder should be the most enthusiastic sales person and evangelist for their startup.
 In the early stage, investors index heavily on the founder’s perceived “fit” for the product and market, which makes credible founder PR even more appealing to investors.
 You can publish thought leadership or announcing company milestones on Linkedin and Twitter.
-- **Leverage your warm connects as backchannels.** With investors who you’re deep in process with, you can ask warm mutuals (for example, the connect who intro’d you) to send a note vouching for you.
+- **Use your warm connects as backchannels.** With investors who you’re deep in process with, you can ask warm mutuals (for example, the connect who intro’d you) to send a note vouching for you.
 Sometimes, investors will backchannel you with mutuals without asking.

 ---